MarkLaVenia/rockr/README.md

       - However, I would love greater transparency around the source data and decision rules.
-Also, I’d love to be able toggle the unit of anlysis to visualize the network connections by band–or even account for how albums for a given band may vary in style and shift from one sub-genre to another.
+Also, I’d love to be able toggle the unit of anlysis to visualize the network connections by band–or even account for and visualize how bands may vary in style over time, shifting between sub-genres.
 A `rockr` package might be designed to do just that.

 > Consider this as an open invitation for all collaborators interested
-> in pursuing any of these or other developments around a prospective
+> in pursuing any of these or other development ideas for a prospective
 > `rockr` package.

 -----